Serverless

 }

-S3 can trigger Lambda functions when specific events occur in a bucket, such as file uploads, deletions, or metadata changes.
-Your Lambda function receives details about the S3 event and can process the affected objects.
+S3 can trigger Lambda functions when specific events happen in a bucket: file uploads, deletions, or metadata changes.
+Your function receives details about the S3 event and can act on the affected objects.

-Use cases: Image/video processing, file validation, data extraction, format conversion, and automated workflows triggered by file uploads.
+Use cases: Image and video processing, file validation, data extraction, format conversion, and workflows that kick off when a file lands.

 {